Skip to main content

 ICAN has established an Accounting and Auditing Standards Committee which is responsible for monitoring changes to the standards and pronouncements issued by the IAASB.
 As part of its collaboration with other stakeholders, ICAN has invited a member of the PAAB, the Bank of Namibia, and the Namibia Financial Institutions Supervisory Authority to sit on its Technical Committee.

-ICAN’s Technical Committee supports its members by receiving queries regarding technical matters on ISA.
+ICAN’s Technical Committee supports its members by responding to queries received on technical matters on ISA.
 When the Technical Committee, after consultation with relevant stakeholders, determines that certain queries require guidance for its members it will subsequently issue a Circular to inform its entire membership.
 Circulars are binding on members of the institute.
 ICAN then uploads the Circulars to its website to inform its members and uses an instant messaging software to alert its members of pronouncements, legislative changes, and other pertinent issues.

-In 2019, ICAN strengthened its operational capacity by hiring a Technical Standards Executive to support the Accounting and Auditing Standards Committee and responds to individual queries received from members.
+In 2019, ICAN strengthened its operational capacity by hiring a Technical Standards Executive to support the Accounting and Auditing Standards Committee.
 The Executive ensures that members receive updates to the standards—for example, the new ISQM 1, 2, and ISA 220 were sent out as an alert to all audit firms in Namibia—and organizes CPD training on audit and assurance throughout the year.
+ICAN issued guidance to support the adoption of new & recently revised standards, including updates for ISRS 4400 (Revised) and a summary of the quality management standards for SMPs.

 Finally, ICAN also participates in the international standard-setting process by submitting comments to exposure drafts published by the IAASB through its Technical Committee.
 ICAN has demonstrated that it has ongoing process in place to maintain its level of fulfillment with the SMO 3 obligations and is committed to continuous improvement.